panterch/ananas/README.md

 Ananas would not be what it is without contributions from other coders.

-You're help is very appreciated!
+Your help is very appreciated!
 Thank you!

 * Beat Seeliger
 * Dominique Schuwey